 Exams may consist of multiple choice, matching, fill-in-the-blank, short-answer, essay, labeling, and/ or identification questions.
-Exams are computer generated, video, lab practical, and skills performance.
+Exams may be presented in written, video, lab practical, and skills performance.
 All students are responsible for contact student services for educational disability services at: